-Data Users: N/A
+• Data Users: N/A

-Facility: ARM User Facility

-Steward: Biological and Environmental Research
+Facility: Atmospheric Radiation Measurement (ARM) User Facility Steward: Biological and Environmental Research

 DOE seeks to inform energy decisions by providing scientific knowledge and tools to understand the role of energy production and use in a changing climate and to project the impacts of climate change on future energy systems.
 In support of this objective the Atmospheric Radiation Measurement (ARM) User Facility is an integrated composite of highly instrumented research sites located in climatically important geographical regions of the earth.
 In-situ and remotely sensed measurements and associated data products are designed to improve the representation, in climate models, of clouds and aerosols, precipitation, extreme weather events and their interactions and coupling with the Earth's surface.
 This scientific infrastructure includes fixed research sites in three climate regimes, three mobile facilities, an aerial facility, and a data center; all are available for use by scientists worldwide as a scientific user facility.
 The three fixed ARM sites are situated in climatically distinct locations to sample continental and marine conditions in different environments (US Southern Great Plains; North Slope of Alaska; and the Eastern North Atlantic).
 ARM also has an aerial measurement capability and three mobile facilities that can be used in experiments across the globe.
-While two of the mobile facilities are deployed on a proposal-driven basis for 6-24 month durations, the third mobile facility is currently installed at Oliktok, Alaska, for an extended multi-year deployment.
+Two of the mobile facilities are deployed on a proposaldriven basis for 6-24 month durations, while the third mobile facility conducts extended multi-year deployments.
 Scanning and vertically pointing radars at each of the ARM fixed and mobile sites provide a unique capability for high resolution delineation of cloud dynamical evolution, morphology, and radiative properties in support of both the atmospheric sciences and climate modeling.
-The simultaneous and parallel operation of multiple radar and lidar systems, capturing continuous data streams, provides an unparalleled capability for "interrogating" the three dimensional temporal evolution of individual clouds and their interactions with the larger associated weather systems.
+The simultaneous and parallel operation of multiple radar and lidar systems, capturing continuous data streams, provides an unparalleled capability for "interrogating" the three-dimensional temporal evolution of individual clouds and their interactions with the larger associated weather systems.
 Additional measurements include surface and near-surface observations of turbulent heat fluxes, carbon flux, aerosol, methane, soil moisture, and soil temperature.
-ARM's newest capabilities include a high-resolution modeling component that ties together observational data and large-eddy simulation modeling to support the study of atmospheric processes and high performance computing resources that enable users to more easily work with large volumes of ARM data.
+ARM's newest capabilities include a highresolution modeling component that ties together observational data and large-eddy simulation modeling to support the study of atmospheric processes, high performance computing resources that enable users to more easily work with large volumes of ARM data, and an improved data discovery interface for users to easily find relevant data.